 F5FS home visitors routinely assess parents and caregivers on the development of their parenting skills.
-High percentages of parents who have participated in F5FS demonstrate competence in these skills, including in their development of social support networks, ability to problem-solve and mobilize resources, satisfaction with their role as parents, interactions with their child(ren) and overall safety and developmental appropriateness of the home environment (Figure 4.1).
+High percentages of parents who have participated in F5FS demonstrate competence in these skills, including in their development of social support networks, ability to problem-solve and mobilize resources, satisfaction with their role as parents, interactions with their child(ren), and overall safety and developmental appropriateness of the home environment (Figure 4.1).
 Additionally, families who receive home visiting through F5FS demonstrate these important healthy behaviors:

-- 100% of mothers were linked to a medical home within 30 days of enrollment. - 97.1% of children were linked to a medical home within 30 days of enrollment. - 62.4% of mothers reported breastfeeding when their babies were 6 months old, which is higher than the National (51.8%) and State of California (58.5%) breastfeeding rates. - 94.4% of parents reported their children were up-to-date with their Well Baby Checks at 12 months of age. - 91.3% of parents reported their children were up-to-date with their immunizations at 12 months of age.
+- 97.7% of children and mothers were linked to a medical home within 30 days of enrollment. - 56.0% of mothers reported breastfeeding when their babies were 6 months old. - 94.8% of parents reported their children were up-to-date with their Well Baby Checks at 12 months of age. - 94.2% of parents reported their children were up-to-date with their immunizations at 12 months of age.